alexbradd/cg-project-2023/seng/README.md

 ## Some documentation

+Engine configuration is passed at `Application` creation as a `ApplicationConfig` structure.
+A preliminary skim is recommended to know what turning knobs I'll reference in the following; I, however, am not going to go through each property here as they are already documented inside the corresponding header file.

 ### Scene format

-Scenes are defined inside of YAML (with `.yaml` extension) files stored in the scene folder (specified by application at engine start).
+Scenes are defined inside of YAML (with `.yaml` extension) files stored in the scene folder.
 A scene is composed of:

 - A name, which is equal to the filename without the `.yaml` extension
 - A light